![[Paul Frederic]](paulfrederick.gif)

 A: Of course.
 I would say, for instance, that the D was an advance scout of an alien invasion force.
 Nobody ever laughed, so I stopped saying that.
 For a while, I told people that my middle name was Frederic but that the F-R-E was silent.
 They would usually puzzle about this for a while before realizing that I was pulling their leg.

 When I got married, my wife and I both took her maiden as a second middle name.
-This makes me Paul Frederic Brown Magnus.
+That's how it is Paul Frederic Brown Magnus.
 I can now say that the D is a single letter interpolated between my two middle initials, F and B.

 Q: I have encountered research in organic chemistry and public health by P.D.
 Magnus.
 Is that you?